aio-libs/aiohttp-apischema/docs/api.rst

       in the schema.
 When the handler is executed, the request body will be read and validated against that type.

-      :param tags: Iterable object used to specify tags to group endpoints.
+      :param tags: Sequence of strings used to specify tags to group endpoints.

                    By default the value is ``()``.